aannestad/clientWPStest/README.md

 Connection: keep-alive
 ```

-An example printout of an 404 bad request
+An example printout of an 404 bad request:

 ```
 Mottatt: HTTP/1.1 400 Bad Request